Product design, strategy, & leadership

 First-pass wireframes

-There was clearly a disconnect between what I had learned in my months of discovery and what the mobile development team knew about this part of the app: how it worked currently and what I proposed changing.
-In order to get the entire team on the same page (including our newly hired PM), I decided to create an artifact in a collaborative way to share what I knew.
-I came up with the idea for a series of design workshops to construct a “blueprint” of the onboarding paths.
+There was a disconnect between what I had learned in my discovery and what the mobile development team knew about the code for the signup flows: how it worked currently and what I proposed changing.
+To get the entire team on the same page (including our newly hired PM), I facilitated creating an artifact to share my knowledge, in a collaborative way: I led a series of design workshops to construct a “blueprint” of the onboarding paths.
 Our first session was very simple—we merely plotted out the screens from my prototype and indicated where each API call was made.
 Over time as we considered each idea and made decisions about what to change, we added those details to our blueprint.

 Our entire blueprint for the sign-up experience, including flags for screen taxonomy, event logging naming conventions, API calls, components, expected behaviors, error states, field validation, image assets, navigational model notes, and more.